-Currying and partial application work as usual (although functions are not fully first class; see Types).
+Currying and partial application works as usual (although functions are not fully first class; see Types).
 Some Futhark language constructs look like functions, but are not (yet).
 This means they cannot be partially applied, and may not interact well with type inference.
-These include reshape, rearrange, rotate, concat, unzip, zip, and map.
+These include unzip and zip.
 Usually there are more well-behaved wrappers to be found in the basis library.

-Lambda terms are written as $x \rightarrow x + 2$, as in Haskell.
+Lambda terms are written as $x \rightarrow x + 2$ , as in Haskell.